jonelo/bashberries/README.md

 ### update_jre
 ```
-update_jre v1.3.0, Copyright 2018 Johann N. Loefflmann
+update_jre v1.4.0, Copyright 2018 Johann N. Loefflmann

-Downloads the latest JRE, Server JRE, or JDK tarball resp. the latest
+Downloads the latest x64 JRE/JDK tarball resp. the latest tzupdater zip
-tzupdater zip from the web, extracts it and creates a symlink called
+from the web, extracts it and creates/updates a symlink called <type>_latest
-jre_latest, sjre_latest, jdk_latest or tzupdater.jar.
+or tzupdater.jar.
+Supports multiple sources, such as oracle.com, java.com,
+jdk.java.net, and adoptopenjdk.net.
+The OS flavor of the JRE/JDK is determined
+by the OS that you are running.
+Linux and macOS are supported.

 Usage:
-    update_jre [ [-h] | -a [-d] [-f] [-k] [-t type] [path] ]
+    update_jre [ [-h] | [-a] [-d] [-f] [-k] [-s source] [-t type] [path] ]

 Options:
     -a      accept license.
 That is a required option if you want to
-            download the JRE, JDK or tzupdater from the Oracle site.
+            download the JRE, JDK or tzupdater from the Oracle site (-t oracle.com).
             Please read the license at
             www.oracle.com/technetwork/java/javase/terms/license/index.html
             resp. at
             http://www.oracle.com/technetwork/java/javasebusiness/downloads/tzupdater-lic-354297.txt
             and allow the script to download the package by specifying this option.

     -d      dry run.
-Don't download the JRE or JDK or tzupdater, just inform me.
+Don't download the JRE, JDK or tzupdater, just inform the user.

     -f      force.
-Even if we have the JRE already, update it again.
+Even if we have the JRE, JDK or tzupdater already, update it again.

     -h      prints this help.

     -k      keep the downloaded .tar.gz resp. .zip, don't remove it at the end.

+    -s      source.
+Supported values are
+                oracle.com        (Oracle binaries, default)
+                java.com          (Oracle binaries)
+                jdk.java.net      (OpenJDK binaries)
+                adoptopenjdk.net  (OpenJDK binaries)

     -t      type.
-Can be jre (the JRE), sjre (server JRE), jdk (the JDK) or
-            tzupdater.
+Valid value depends on the source.

+            For -s oracle.com it can be
+                jre               (latest JRE)
+                sjre              (latest Server JRE)
+                jdk               (latest JDK)
+                tzupdater         (latest tzupdater)

+            For -s java.com it can be
+                 jre              (latest JRE)

+            For -s jdk.java.net this can be
+                openjdk10         (OpenJDK 10)
+                openjdk11         (OpenJDK 11)

+            For -s adoptopenjdk.net it can be
+                openjdk8          (OpenJDK 8 with Hotspot)
+                openjdk8-openj9   (OpenJDK 8 with OpenJ9)

     -v      version.
 Prints out the version of this script.